-It is seen that in Model I the Applicant had set up a canteen facility in their Padi factory for the benefit of its employees and workers, wherein the cook is their employee and inputs for cooking are bought by the Applicant.
-In Model II, operated in Oragadam and Hosur, Canteen run by Applicant's subsidiary company(SACL) operating within common premises for which the subsidiary company recovers charges from the Applicant.
-In both the models, a subsidised amount is collected from the employees/workers towards availing canteen facility.
-The clarification sought is as to whether GST is liable to be paid on that part of the amount collected from their employees towards provision of food for both the models.
+It is seen that the Applicant had set up a canteen facility in their factory for the benefit of its employees and workers.
+The clarification sought is as to whether GST is liable to be paid on that part of the amount collected from their employees towards provision of food.
 The contention of the applicant is that -